zghnwsq/fork_ha_xiaomi_home/README.md

 ## FAQ

-- Does Xiaomi Home Integration support all Xiaomi Home devices?
+- Does Xiaomi Home Integration support all Xiaomi smart devices?

-  Xiaomi Home Integration currently supports most categories of Home device.
+  Xiaomi Home Integration currently supports most categories of the smart device.
 Only a few categories are not supported.
 They are Bluetooth device, infrared device and virtual device.

 - Does Xiaomi Home Integration support multiple Xiaomi accounts?